spawaskar-cora/cora-docs/docs/analytics/built-in/collapsible-tree.md

 #### Step 1: Select a Type

-Once you select a Type, the rest of the fileds will be show and enabled.
+Once you select a Type, the rest of the fields will be show and enabled.

 ![Collapsible Tree Select Type](media/collapsible-tree-select-type.png)

 #### Step 2: Select Fields

-It is manditory to choose any one of the optional field to generate Bone.
+It is mandatory to choose any one of the optional field to generate Bone.

 ![Collapsible Tree Select Fields](media/collapsible-tree-select-fields.png)